Bramhall is an ECB Cheshire County League club, with our 1st XI playing in the Premier Division in 2016, and the 2nd XI in the First Division.

-In 2014, we’ll have four weekend senior sides, 1 midweek veterans side and more than half a dozen junior teams from the Under 9 age group upwards.
+In 2016, we have four weekend senior sides, 1 midweek veterans side and more than half a dozen junior teams from the Under 9 age group upwards.

 Our clubhouse is a popular venue for private and public functions and we host junior & senior County and private hire fixtures during the season.
 For all membership, playing and function enquiries, please contact firstname.lastname@example.org in the first instance.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.

 Cricket clubs can play a key role in the successful delivery of Building Partnerships – cricket's strategic plan for 2006-2009 - by supporting the delivery and implementation of the following programmes:

 The ECB Clubmark and community cricket clubs play a central role in all of these programmes and Clubmark will provide the standards that clubs involved in these programmes will aspire to.

 In addition, it is expected that clubs who achieve the ECB Clubmark will be recognised and rewarded for their hard work and commitment to club cricket in England and Wales.

 By registering to work towards ECB Clubmark, clubs join a growing number of cricket clubs across England and Wales that are prioritising junior development, creating a benchmark for high quality community club cricket.

 County Cricket Development Managers can help clubs through the process of achieving ECB Clubmark Accreditation.